iterate-ch/docs/protocols/s3/index.md

 ```

 Transfer files to your [S3](http://aws.amazon.com/s3) account and browse the S3 buckets and files in a hierarchical way.
-For a short overview of Amazon S3, refer to the [Wikipedia article](http://en.wikipedia.org/wiki/Amazon_S3).

 ```{contents} Content
 :depth: 2